kirkbozeman/twitter-temps/docs/README.md

 2. Please make sure Docker (https://www.docker.com/) is installed and running on your local machine.

-3. Please build the image:
+3. In the terminal, navigate to the root directory of the repo.
+All other commands should be run from this location.
+Now, please build the image:

 ```angular2html
 docker build -t kirks-bh-tweet-app:latest .